gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 ## Chapter XV: The speech of Hervey

-Raymond having concluded his discourse, which was received by a murmur of applause from the people, Hervey ,stood up, and addressing the chiefs, thus began:--"Raymond has discoursed to us very cleverly concerning mercy, and perhaps has shewn us what is passing in his mind in well-set phrases; as if a foreign land was to be subdued by merciful deeds rather than by fire and sword.
+Raymond having concluded his discourse, which was received by a murmur of applause from the people, Hervey stood up, and addressing the chiefs, thus began:--"Raymond has discoursed to us very cleverly concerning mercy, and perhaps has shewn us what is passing in his mind in well-set phrases; as if a foreign land was to be subdued by merciful deeds rather than by fire and sword.
 Was that the way by which Julius Cæsar and Alexander of Macedon conquered the world?
 Did the nations voluntarily flock